scaffdog/scaffdog/packages/scaffdog/README.md

 1. Create a feature branch :coffee:
 1. Run test suite with the `$ yarn test` command and confirm that it passes :zap:
 1. Commit your changes :memo:
-1. Rebase your local changes against the `master` branch :bulb:
+1. Rebase your local changes against the `canary` branch :bulb:
 1. Create new Pull Request :love_letter:

 Bugs, feature requests and comments are more than welcome in the [issues](https://github.com/cats-oss/scaffdog/issues).